Generating unit complexity

-The earth fault (residual) current can be obtained from residual connection of line CTs, a line-connected CBCT, or a CT in the generator neutral.
+The earth fault (residual) current can be obtained from the residual connection of line CTs, a line-connected CBCT, or a CT in the generator neutral.
 The latter is not possible if directional protection is used.
-The polarising voltage is usually the neutral voltage displacement input to the relay, or the residual of the three phase voltages, so a suitable VT must be used.
+The polarising voltage is usually the neutral voltage displacement input to the relay, or the residual of the three-phase voltages, so a suitable VT must be used.

 For Petersen Coil earthing, a wattmetric technique can also be used.

 When being driven by residually-connected phase CTs, the protection must be stabilised against incorrect tripping with transient spill current in the event of asymmetric CT saturation when phase fault or magnetising inrush current is being passed.

 Stabilizing techniques include the addition of relay circuit impedance and/or the application of a time delay.
 Where the required setting of the protection is very low in comparison to the rated current of the phase CTs, it would be necessary to employ a single CBCT for the earth fault protection to ensure transient stability.

 Since any generator in the paralleled group may be earthed, all generators will require to be fitted with both neutral overcurrent protection and sensitive directional earth fault protection.